North Korea and weapons of mass destruction: History

 In the late 1970s or early 1980s, the DPRK received several longer range Scud-B missiles from Egypt (which in turn received those missiles from the USSR, Bulgaria and Poland).
 The USSR had refused to supply Scuds directly to North Korea, but North Korea, starting in the 1970s, has produced missiles based on its design: a local production basis was established, and the first modified copy was named Hwasong-5.
 With time, more advanced types of missiles were developed.
 Eventually North Korea equipped itself with ballistic missiles, capable of reaching Japan.
 In the 1990s, North Korea sold medium-sized nuclear capable missiles to Pakistan in a deal facilitated by China.

 North Korea's ability to deliver weapons of mass destruction to a hypothetical target is somewhat limited by its missile technology.
-In 2005, North Korea's total range with its Nodong missiles was estimated as 900 km with a 1,000 kg payload.
+In 2005, North Korea's total range with its Hwasong-7 (Nodong) missiles was estimated as 900 km with a 1,000 kg payload.
 That is enough to reach South Korea, and parts of Japan, Russia, and China.
 The Hwasong-10 is a North Korean designed intermediate-range ballistic missile with range capabilities of up to 2,490 km (1,550 mi), and could carry a nuclear warhead.

 In an online interview published in 2006, the Japanese Ministry of Defense's analyst Hideshi Takesada argued that North Korea's desire of unification is similar to North Vietnam, and warned of the possibility of North Korea's compulsory merger with South Korea by threats of nuclear weapons, taking advantage of any possible decrease in the U.S. military presence in South Korea, after North Korea deploys several hundred mobile ICBMs aimed at the United States.
 In 2016, Israeli analyst Uzi Rubin said that the missile program had demonstrated "remarkable achievements".

 Report on North Korea by United Nations Panel of Experts with information's disclosed by various member countries that the status of its ballistic missile program as comprehensive and autonomous with guidance system being indigenous, demonstrated by recent test of a short range ballistic missile similar to Iskander and demonstrating depressed trajectory as such.

 In January 2020, Vice Chairman of the Joint Chiefs of Staff John E. Hyten said "North Korea is building new missiles, new capabilities, new weapons as fast as anybody on the planet."

-On October 18, 2021, North Korea launched a ballistic missile that landed in the Sea of Japan.
+On October 19, 2021, North Korea launched a ballistic missile that landed in the Sea of Japan.
 Japan's prime minister Fumio Kishida called the launch "very regrettable".